Maud Gonne: Dublin, London and Paris

-In 1882, her father, an army officer, was posted to Dublin.
+In 1882, her father was posted to Dublin.
 She accompanied him and remained with him until his death in 1886.
 With her sister Kathleen, Gonne spent an unhappy time in London under the guardianship of their uncle William Gonne.
-Unaware that she would inherit a fortune on her majority, she tried to become an actress, but became ill with the tuberculosis that stayed with her throughout her life; in the summer of 1887 she went to the French spa town of Royat in the Auvergne to recover.
+Unaware that she would inherit a fortune on her majority, she tried to become an actress but became ill with the tuberculosis that stayed with her throughout her life; in the summer of 1887, she went to the French spa town of Royat in the Auvergne to recover.

 In France, Gonne met Lucien Millevoye (1850–1918), a married journalist with fervid right-wing politics, a supporter of the revanchist General Boulanger.
 Her relationship with Millevoye, who was sixteen years her senior, was both sexually and politically driven.
-With Boulanger he would redeem France by regaining Alsace-Lorraine.
+With Boulanger, he would redeem France by regaining Alsace-Lorraine.
 Her mission was Ireland, and together they would constitute an alliance against the British Empire.

-In December 1887 Maud Gonne inherited trust funds in excess of £13,000 and an unentailed sum from her mother's estate.
+In December 1887, Maud Gonne inherited trust funds in excess of £13,000 and an unentailed sum from her mother's estate.
 She was a very wealthy woman and was free to live as she pleased.
 She travelled early in 1888 on a clandestine Boulangist mission to Russia, where she met the notable Pall Mall Gazette editor W. T. Stead, who wrote of meeting in St Petersburg "one of the most beautiful women of the world" (Review of Reviews, 7 June 1892).
 She returned to Ireland and worked for the release of Irish political prisoners from jail.

 In 1889, she first met W. B. Yeats, who fell in love with her.
 Gonne was attracted to the occultist and spiritualist worlds deeply important to Yeats, asking his friends about the reality of reincarnation.
-In 1891 she briefly joined the Hermetic Order of the Golden Dawn, a magical organisation with which Yeats had involved himself.
+In 1891 she briefly joined the Hermetic Order of the Golden Dawn, an occultist organisation with which Yeats had involved himself.

 In 1890, in France she again met Millevoye.
 They had a son, Georges, but the child died within the year, possibly of meningitis.
 Gonne was distraught, and buried him in a large memorial chapel.
 (Her distress remained with her; in her will she asked for Georges's baby shoes to be interred with her).
 After the child's death, she separated from Millevoye, but in late 1893 arranged to meet him at the mausoleum in Samois-sur-Seine and, next to their child's sarcophagus, they had sexual intercourse.
 Her purpose was to conceive a baby with the same father, to whom the soul of Georges would transmigrate in metempsychosis.
 Gonne's daughter by Millevoye, Iseult Gonne, was born in August 1894.

-Gonne MacBride is known for having had anti-Semitic views.
-Historian D. G. Boyce described her as "noisily anti-Semitic."
-The Dictionary of Irish Biography states that she believed in anti-Semitic and anti-Masonic theories.